nikolaev-fb/claude-code-proxy/README.md

 ## Features

-✅ Streaming responses (real-time)
+- ✅ Streaming responses (real-time)
-✅ Non-streaming responses
+- ✅ Non-streaming responses
-✅ Automatic model mapping
-✅ Tool/function calling support
+- ✅ Tool/function calling support
-✅ System prompt conversion
+- ✅ Thinking mode support support
-✅ Token usage tracking
+- ✅ Token usage tracking
-✅ Error handling & logging
+- ✅ Error handling & logging
-✅ Optional LangFuse integration
+- ✅ LangFuse integration

 ---

 ## Known Limitations

 - This is an **experimental project** - expect bugs!
+- Only kimi-k2 models were tested
 - Some Anthropic features may not work perfectly with all OpenRouter models
-- Rate limits depend on your OpenRouter plan
 - File uploads not yet supported
 - Batch API not implemented
+- Skills feature is not supported

 ---